 We are currently keeping a watching brief on the development of the Social Services and Well Bring Bill (Wales).
 This is a significant piece of legislation to simplify the current web of legislation for social services and to increase the integration of social services and healthcare services in Wales.

 RPS members can read the latest edition of Monitor Cymru on the news page of the Welsh Pharmacy Group, bringing you up-to-date political news affecting pharmacy in Wales.

-The Welsh Board held a Medicines Safety conference on 20 November 2012 at the Hilton Hotel in Newport, as part of its ongoing campaign of events, seminars and political lobbying to address issues of Medicines Safety.
+Following on from the Medicines Safety conference held on 20 November 2012, the Welsh Pharmacy Board hosted its 3rd Annual Medicines Safety conference in 2013 as part of its ongoing campaign of events, seminars and political lobbying to address issues of Medicines Safety.

 For more information about the background to RPS Wales Medicines Safety campaign, visit our medicines safety symposium page.